 Mixed precision is the combined use of different numerical precisions in a computational method.
-Mixed precision training offers significant computational speedup by performing operations in half-precision format, while storing minimal information in single-precision to retain as much information as possible in critical parts of the network.
-Since the introduction of Tensor Cores in Volta, and following with both the Turing and Ampere architectures, significant training speedups are experienced by switching to mixed precision -- up to 3x overall speedup on the most arithmetically intense model architectures.
+Mixed precision training offers significant computational speedup by performing operations in half-precision format while storing minimal information in single-precision to keep as much information as possible in critical parts of the network.
+Since the introduction of Tensor Cores in Volta, and following with both the Turing and Ampere architectures, significant training speedups are experienced by switching to mixed precision -- up to 3x speedup on the most intense model architectures.
 Using mixed precision training requires two steps:

 The ability to train deep learning networks with lower precision was introduced in the Pascal architecture and first supported in CUDA 8 in the NVIDIA Deep Learning SDK.